onqtam/headjack/docs/why/SYSTEM.md

 > "I do not believe making money in order to consume goods is mankind’s sole purpose on this planet." - [Bill Hicks](https://www.goodreads.com/quotes/11285184-i-do-not-believe-making-money-in-order-to-consume)

 > "They Want You To Be A Docile Apathetic Consumer." - [Bill Hicks](https://www.goodreads.com/quotes/650592-they-want-you-to-be-a-docile-apathetic-consumer)

+> "It is the preoccupation with possessions, more than anything else, that prevents us from living freely and nobly." - [Bertrand Russell](https://www.goodreads.com/quotes/5095-it-is-the-preoccupation-with-possessions-more-than-anything-else)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Opaqueness & Accountability